 - a) Every citizen has the right to vote in terms of Section 67(3) of the Constitution.
-However, the Electoral Act excludes members of the diaspora, prisoners, hospital patients, electoral officers and members of the security services deployed outside their constituencies, to vote, contrary to the Constitution.
-It is recommended that the new Act provide for every citizen to vote and provide for reasonable accommodations in certain circumstances in order to ensure that no citizen is disenfranchised from exercising their right to vote; - b) The Act must be amended to address the election of the President and Vice-Presidents under Section 92 of the Constitution.
-Although the need for these provisions will not
+However, the Electoral Act excludes some citizens from voting, for example, the diaspora, prisoners and hospital patients, contrary to the Constitution.
+It is recommended that the review provides for every citizen to vote and reasonable accommodations in certain circumstances in order to ensure that no citizen is disenfranchised from exercising their right to vote; - b) The Act provides for the Electoral Court which is currently staffed by judges of the High Court.

-- arise until 2023 in terms Paragraph 14 of the Sixth Schedule to the Constitution, this will ensure the prevention and non-recurrence of conflict; - c) The Act provides for the Electoral Court which is currently staffed by judges of the High Court.
 However, Section 183 of the Constitution states that, judges cannot be appointed to sit in more than one court.
-This means the appointment of High Court judges to both the High Court and the Electoral Court is unconstitutional.
 It is recommended that the Electoral Court be created as a specialised division of the High Court.
 The Judicial Laws Amendment (Ease of Settling Commercial and Other Disputes) Bill, 2016 (H.B.
-4, 2016) states that "for the avoidance of doubt" the Electoral Court is a specialised division of the High Court, but the Electoral Act provides the contrary; - d) Lastly, it is recommended that Rules must be prepared for hearing election petitions, applications and any other issues connected or ancillary to electoral disputes.
+4, 2016) states that "for the avoidance of doubt" the Electoral Court is a specialised division of the High Court, but the Electoral Act provides the contrary;